Chapter 1:

 Hinako’s eyes did not waver.
 “Hope always does.”

-Silence hung in the Control Hall, deep and resonant.
-Then Hinako’s gaze drifted toward the shimmering projection of Earth below her.
+Silence hung in the Control Hall.
+Then Hinako’s gaze drifted to the shimmering projection of Earth below her.

 “The Guardians were born from the same forces that shaped this world.
-Their essence mirrors the foundations of creation itself.
-Seek where the elements still remember purity — where water keeps its calm, where the soil breathes, where fire still carries will, and where the wind sings of freedom.
+Their essence mirrors creation itself.
+Seek where the elements still remember purity — where water keeps its calm, where soil breathes, where fire still carries will, and where wind sings of freedom.
 When these four awaken, the fifth — the one that binds them — will reveal itself.”

-Akihiro’s brows furrowed slightly.
+Akihiro’s brows furrowed.
 “So the path is through the elements…”

-Hinako nodded slowly.
+Hinako nodded.
 “Follow what still listens to the Earth.
 The Guardians will not hide from what calls them home.”

-Her tone sharpened, a rare edge of command cutting through her fatigue.
+Her tone sharpened, a rare edge cutting through fatigue.

 “But hear me well.
 Under no circumstances are the girls to be awakened by force.
 Their powers must stir on their own.
 If they are triggered prematurely…”